 It was a nice apartment with views over the sea.
 We kept it for about a year before buying a Captain’s house in Kaptensgatan.

 At that time there were two restaurants in the village.
 The Hamnkrog sat on the quayside.
-You could sit on the open terrace with a glass of wine watching the sailing boats coming and going on a warm sunny day.
+On a warm sunny day you could sit on the open terrace with a glass of wine watching the sailing boats coming and going.
 Just outside the harbour area sat the second restaurant called “Börsen.”
 It was small with a tiny bar and just a few extra places to sit outside.
 It was the preferred place for me.
 The bar was populated by a group of people who had chosen to live in Skillinge after having spent time in other far flung parts of the world.
-Barbara who had lived in the US for many years, Stefan who worked for Ikea and had lived in Austria, Italy and Egypt and Göran Fristorp, a singer, who whilst he had his base in Skillinge travelled often to Norway or Thailand.
+Barbara who had lived in the US for many years, Stefan who worked for Ikea and had lived in Austria, Italy and Egypt and Göran Fristorp, a singer, who whilst he had his base in Skillinge travelled often to Norway and Thailand.
 Nisse Landgen a well known jazz trumpet player also had his base in Skillinge but was likewise often touring.
 The atmosphere was relaxed and informal with lots of people who spoke English fluently.
 At this time I could not speak a word of Swedish.
 The Börsen was run by Jorma and Enid.
-He was a crazy Finnish man who was very competent at cooking classic Swedish dishes.
-Winter thursdays were very popular when he served Pea and ham soup and pancakes as a dessert.
+He was a crazy Finnish man who was very competent with classic Swedish dishes.
+Winter Thursdays were very popular when he served pea and ham soup with pancakes as a dessert.
 This classic combination was very much appreciated and it was not always easy to book a table for one of the two evening sittings.

-The Village was split socially between the newcomers and born and bred residents.
+The Village was split socially between newcomers and “born and bred” residents.
 The international set stuck very much together with only a few contacts around the edges.
 The long-time residents were topped by two families the Lancings and the Ekströms.

 The Lancings were the cultural pinnacle.
 Axel lancing, who had been a schoolteacher, published Den berusade spindeln a book of sailor’s stories in 2004 and died the same year.
 He was a prolific photographer.
 Some of his children still lived in the village.
 Maria Lancing was married to a Greek painter and produced decorated eggs.
 Anders, one of the sons, was a sea captain and Ola a goldsmith.